I2I-Mamba: Multi-modal medical image synthesis via selective state space modeling: Methods

 \subsection{Modeling Procedures}

 Modeling was performed using the PyTorch framework on an Nvidia RTX 4090 GPU.
-Following random initialization of model weights, all models were trained via the Adam optimizer \cite{adam} with parameters $\beta_1=0.5,\,\beta_2=0.999$.
-Model hyperparameters including learning rate ($\eta$), number of epochs (E), and loss-term weights were selected via cross-validation.
-For each method, a single common set of hyperparameters was selected that yielded near-optimal validation performance across synthesis tasks.
-While $\eta=2\times10^{-4}$ was prescribed for all methods, $E$=60 was selected for I2I-Mamba, ResViT, and $E$=100 for remaining methods.
-To minimize potential biases due to variable loss functions, a common set of loss-term weights $\lambda_{adv}=1,\lambda_{pix}=100$ was prescribed for all methods.
-To quantitatively evaluate multi-modal synthesis performance, peak signal-to-noise ratio (PSNR) and structural similarity index (SSIM) metrics were measured.
-Measurements were taken between ground-truth and synthetic target-modality images.
-The significance of performance differences between competing methods was assessed with non-parametric Wilcoxon signed-rank tests (p$<$0.05).
+All models were trained from scratch via the Adam optimizer with parameters $\beta_1=0.5,\,\beta_2=0.999$.
+Model hyperparameters were selected via stratified cross-validation.
+Data splitting was performed at the subject level, ensuring that no subject appeared in more than one fold.
+To avoid potential biases, a common set of hyperparameters observed to yield near-optimal validation performance across models was selected.
+Accordingly, $2\times10^{-4}$ learning rate, 60 epochs, $\lambda_{adv}=1,\lambda_{pix}=100$ were prescribed.
+To evaluate performance, peak signal-to-noise ratio (PSNR) and structural similarity index (SSIM) metrics were measured between ground-truth and synthetic images.
+Significance of performance differences was assessed with non-parametric signed-rank tests.